parinfer/parinfer.js/lib/parinfer.js.md

 You may be wondering why we have to process the whole file again after only a small portion of the file has changed.
-The short answer is that I haven't figured it out yet.
-My opinion is that it seems fast enough for full-file processing every time.
-Also, keeping the code stateless (across runs) benefits the simplicity of the system for study.
+The short answer is that I haven't figured out the best way to do this yet.
+But the implementation seems fast enough for full-file processing every time.

-In reality, I think someone will figure this out eventually.
-So I will talk about some of the current ideas that have been explored.
-(TODO)
+#### Speed

+The current JS and JVM implementations can process a ~2800 line file at 60-100 times a second, which is close to the smallest visual delay we can perceive.

+Fast typists can type around 8 characters per second (~120wpm), so Parinfer can process a file 8-10 times in between these fast keystrokes.

+#### Slower Languages

+If Parinfer must be ported to a slower language, we may not be able to process the full file everytime.
+Rather, we can just process the top-level expressions affected by the edit.

+There is a pending feature here: [#91](https://github.com/shaunlebron/parinfer/issues/91)

 ## Questions?